 Your goal is to create a “full” life out of which you can give to your wife, sexually and otherwise.
 The more your wife feels pleasured and fulfilled in your sexual relationship, the more likely she is to want to experience it, so your own sexual need gets met even more—not because it’s demanded, but because it’s desired, which, to a healthy man, is even more fulfilling than a coerced “mercy” encounter.

-Your intimacy needs aren’t the problem.
+The intimacy men need isn’t the problem.
 Demanding that those needs be met by one person in one way—that’s the problem.